suBardagi/ICE180LM-Spice-Model-/README.md

             eval_board/           EVAL_100W1_ZVS_180LM board netlist (validation work in progress) progress_notes.md     development log: datasheet references, assumptions, bugs found

+*** THIS IS NOT AN OFFICIAL INFINEON MODEL AND HAS NOT BEEN VALIDATED OR APPROVED BY INFINEON. *** It is an independent, unofficial, behavioural model built from the public datasheet (ICE1 100LM series, R1.0, 2026-06-22) and the public EVAL_100W1_ZVS_180LM engineering report.
+It is not provided, reviewed, supported or endorsed by Infineon Technologies AG.
+Infineon, CoolSET and CoolSiC are trademarks of their owner and are named here only to identify the part being modelled.

-This is an unofficial, behavioural model built from the public datasheet (ICE1 100LM series, R1.0, 2026-06-22).
-It is not provided or endorsed by Infineon.
-It reproduces the control behaviour of the IC, not the transistor-level circuit.
-Use it for design-in and system-level simulation, not as a guarantee of real hardware behaviour.
+The model reproduces the control behaviour of the IC, not its transistor-level circuit.
+Use it for design-in and system-level simulation only.
+It is provided as is, without warranty, and its results are no guarantee of real hardware behaviour: always verify a design on hardware and against the official Infineon datasheet.

 1. INSTALLATION